 "Banff is the most wonderful resort with no queues to speak off, makes a real difference to Europe and a trade off for the longer flight.
 Lessons were amazing and all the family benefited."

-Snowboarders are well catered for, with excellent freeriding terrain at Banff Sunshine and the Powder Bowls at Lake Louise.
-Each mountain has its own board park, mostly with reduced access passes available for avid freestylers.
+Snowboarders are well catered for, with excellent freeriding terrain at Banff Sunshine ski resort and the Powder Bowls at Lake Louise.
+Each ski resort has its own board park, mostly with reduced access passes available for avid freestylers.

-Each mountain has a kindergarten for the younger children and the ski schools offer all-day lessons for children from the age of six.
+Each Banff ski resort has a kindergarten for the younger children and the ski schools offer all-day lessons for children from the age of six.

 Eating out has a wide range for all tastes and budgets, from fine dining at the Banff Springs, to brilliant steaks at The Keg and the excellent value Old Spaghetti Factory.
 Other good options are Tony Roma's for ribs and The Bison for Canadian with a twist.